GLOBAL MARKETS-Stocks slide on Apple's virus warning, euro near three-year low

 "We're seeing some renewed weakness in the stock markets following the announcement by Apple," said Saxo Bank analyst Ole Hansen.
 "It's having a global impact on supply chains and shipments - this will have a negative impact on growth expectations."

-U.S. stocks pared losses and the Nasdaq edged higher on speculation the hit to global supply chains by the coronavirus will be temporary.
+U.S. stocks pared losses late in the session and the Nasdaq closed essentially flat on speculation the hit to global supply chains by the coronavirus will be temporary.

+"We view Apple's sales warning as more catch-up than canary in the coal mine for both tech and regional markets," UBS said in a research note.

 Japan's Nikkei .N225 lost 1.40%.